MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

    DISM /online /enable-feature /featurename:Client-DeviceLockdown /featurename:Client-KeyboardFilter
    ```

-1. You are prompted to restart the reference device, type **Y** to reboot.
+1. You're prompted to restart the reference device, type **Y** to reboot.
 The device reboots into audit mode.

    Once you've enabled the keyboard filter, see [Keyboard filter PowerShell script samples](/windows-hardware/customize/enterprise/keyboardfilter-powershell-script-samples) to learn about blocking key combinations.

-1. For this lab we're going to provide a demo on blocking the CTRL+ALT+DEL key.
+1. For this lab, we're going to provide a demo on blocking the CTRL+ALT+DEL key.
 In an administrative PowerShell command window, copy and paste the following commands.

     ```PowerShell
     $key = "Ctrl+Alt+Del"